 He is pleased and gains confidence as people show up in crowds to hear his message.

-Despite times of good fortune, Angus and his family also suffer unspeakable tragedy as is portrayed in the film.
+Despite times of good fortune, Angus and his family also suffer unspeakable tragedy as is portrayed in the film, Faith Like Potatoes.
 Bad things still happen sometimes but his faith remains strong and his family is able to ride the storm.
 That in itself is a lesson about faith.

 As I have mentioned in my other film reviews, I like to watch the additional "special features" when I watch a dvd.
 If you rent Faith like Potatoes on dvd, you will find a special feature that is narrated by Frank Rautenbach, the actor who plays Angus.